US Sports

 LB

 Malone missed the second half of last season on injured reserve with an ankle injury.
-In four seasons with the Falcons, Malone has appeared in 58 regular-season contests, logging 59 tackles (32 solo), including 3.0 sacks.
+In four campaigns with the Falcons, Malone has appeared in 58 regular-season contests, logging 59 tackles (32 solo), including 3.0 sacks.

 Tyler Goodson